Are you struggling to keep up with the constantly changing rules and regulations covering all aspects of your business?

 Protecting personal information is something that all companies are required to do by law.
 This may be your clients’ data, customer data, and includes your employees’ data.

-You may have heard about the new General Data Protection Regulation (GDPR), and be worrying about whether your organisation complies.
+The General Data Protection Regulation (GDPR) and Data Protection Act 2018 are now in force and you may be worrying about whether your organisation complies.

 All businesses and not-for-profit organisations that process personal data concerning employees, customers or prospects who are in the EU and/or are EU citizens fall within its scope, wherever in the world the company is based, even if the data is processed outside the EU.
-In other words, European data protection law will now apply worldwide.
+In other words, European data protection law now applies worldwide.→ find out more